Project-MKEAGLE/blockchain-developer-bootcamp-final-project/README.md

 Workflow - Attendee(Buyer):
 1. Register as an attendee
-2. Select and purchase tickeet
+2. Select and purchase ticket
-3. Refund ticket if desired

 Workflow - Event Organizer(Seller):